-Status [A] Please insert name as used in Table 3 Yes No Other Details What is the validity of the residence permit of the family member? - - - Labour market and qualifications , Specific conditions to be granted access (e.g. hold work permit)?
-Access to procedures for recognition of qualifications?
-Social assistance Social assistance limited to core benefits ? please note definition of 'core benefits' in the introduction Health care 1 Access to emergency health care?
-Access to mainstream services ?
-Specific support to those with special needs (e.g. to persons who have undergone torture, rape, or other serious forms of psychological, physical or sexual violence)?
-Education I Access to general system of education (same as nationals)?
-Additional support provided (e.g. preparatory classes, additional classes of official language, remedial classes, assistance of intercultural assistant)?
-Integration ļ 1 Access to 'mainstream' support (available for legally residing third-country nationals)?
-Access to targeted support (i.e. specifically for beneficiaries of the status)?
-If so, how long is the support granted for? - - - End of protection Are there any formal ways foreseen to end or refuse to renew the national protection status (e.g. it is foreseen in national legislation)?
-How can national protection end? - The person no longer qualifies for protection
+Status [B] "Permit of stay for climate change reasons and natural disasters" Yes No Other Details Please insert name as used in Table 3 What is the validity of the residence permit of the family member? - - - Labour market and qualifications Specific conditions to be granted access (e.g. hold work permit)? x This residence permit allows the third country citizen work, however the conversion into a residence permit for working purposes is not allowed.
+Access to procedures for recognition of qualifications? x Social assistance Social assistance limited to core benefits ? x please note definition of 'core benefits' in the introduction Health care , Access to emergency health care? х Access to mainstream services ? х Specific support to those with special needs (e.g. to persons who have undergone torture, rape, or other serious forms of psychological, physical or sexual violence)? x Education Access to general system of education (same as nationals)? x Additional support provided (e.g. preparatory classes, additional classes of official language, remedial classes, assistance of intercultural assistant)? x Integration Access to 'mainstream' support (available for legally residing third-country nationals)? x Access to targeted support (i.e. specifically for beneficiaries of the status)? x If so, how long is the support granted for? - - - For the duration of the residence permit.
+End of protection Are there any formal ways foreseen to end or refuse to renew the national protection status (e.g. it is foreseen in national legislation)? x